Oregon Department of Education

 Instruction for students with disabilities cannot automatically be waived; rather the IEP Team will determine the instructional program and level of participation.

-Educator Effectiveness - Education Specialist
+District and School Effectiveness - Education Specialist